 1. You want Control but your IT sales is too reactionary

 You may have noticed a trend of business owners getting motivated to switching IT providers or replacing internal IT when "SOMETHING" happens.
 It can be anything.
 Their IT guy leaves them, their IT provider finally dropped the ball and they’re fed up, or they’ve realized that they have outgrown their provider.

 This "SOMETHING" is out of your control.
-It can’t be triggered by you, but without it none of your marketing and sales activities can start effectively generating predictable demand.
+It can’t be triggered by you, but without it none of your MSP marketing and IT sales activities can start effectively generating predictable demand.

-That leads you to invest in marketing and sales, but with no control over meager demand being generated for your services.
+That leads you to invest in MSP marketing and IT sales, but with no control over meager demand being generated for your services.